Successful Premiere for Control - Expert Days Featuring In-Depth Professional Exchange

 - Lutz Krämer, Managing Director of Babtec Informationssysteme

-- -Ing.
+- Dr.-Ing.
 Edgar Dietrich, Managing Director of ComPro

 - Ralf Christoph, Managing Director of Werth Messtechnik